wy-ei/vue-filter/README.md

 Concatenates an array into another one.

 ```
 {{ [1,2,3] | concat [4,5,6] }} => [1,2,3,4,5,6]
 ```

 #### map

-returns a new collection of the results of each expression execution.
+Returns a new collection of the results of each expression execution.

 ```javascript
 new Vue({